Skip to main content

 2658 N139

-The Centre will power the next generation of batteries and energy storage through its state-of-the-art facilities such as its ultra-low humidity environment, the first of its kind in Scotland.
+The Colin Vincent Centre for Battery Technology will power the next generation of batteries and energy storage through its state-of-the-art facilities such as its ultra-low humidity environment, the first of its kind in Scotland.

 2658 N78